 The process of forming an LLC is relatively simple and can usually be completed in a few days, even for a single business owner.
 The trademark registration process can be lengthy and complex, involving multiple government agencies.

 An LLC will receive priority over other businesses when applying for a business name.

-Trademarks, on the other hand, are registered on a first-come, first-served basis.
+Trademark registration comes on a first-come, first-served basis.
 Trademarks also can protect your business name from anyone using the same name.